 INTELLECTUAL PROPERTY AND PUBLICATIONS

-As of February 2016, the Arizona State University and Fluidic Energy team’s ARPA-E funded projects have generated 11 invention disclosures to ARPA-E, one pending U.S. Patent and Trademark Office patent application and eight patents issued by the PTO:
+As of February 2016, the APEI/Wolfspeed team’s project has generated three invention disclosures to ARPA-E and one U.S. Patent and Trademark Office (PTO) patent:

 “Vertical power transistor with built-in gate buffer,” (11/10/2015), Patent No 9184237, Washington, DC: U.S. Patent and Trademark Office.